Archipelogic/framework-learning-examples/README.md

 1. **User provides a prompt** (e.g., "What time is it in Austin?")

 2. **Orchestration agent analyzes the prompt**
-   - CrewAI: Manager agent in hierarchical process
+   - CrewAI: Orchestrator agent with delegation enabled
    - Pydantic AI: Agent with specialist tools

 3. **Agent decides which specialist to use**